How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents: Adapting the Fair Comparison Method to GMNN

-To perform reliable comparisons we shall follow the best practices described in \cite{errica2020fair}.
-The main requirement is to clearly separate model assessment from model selection.

-\textbf{Model assessment} uses a $k$-fold cross validation procedure.
-The dataset $\mathcal{D}$ is first split into $k$ disjoint stratified\footnote{In the context of this paper, stratified sampling of nodes means that the distribution of labels in the sampled set is approximately the same as in the set of nodes from which it was sampled.} folds $\mathcal{F}_1,\dots,\mathcal{F}_k$.
+The main requirement for reliable evaluations is to clearly separate model selection from model assessment.
+For that we split the dataset $\mathcal{D}$ the usual way, using $k$ disjoint stratified\footnote{In the context of this paper, stratified sampling of nodes means that the distribution of labels in the sampled set is the same as in the set of nodes from which it was sampled.} folds $\mathcal{F}_1,\dots,\mathcal{F}_k$.
 Then $k$ different train and test sets are defined as:

-Each train set is itself split into an inner train set and a validation set:
+Each train set is in turn split into an inner train set and a validation set: